New accounts of abuse at federal prison prompt renewed calls for investigation

 Durbin, who with other members of the Illinois congressional delegation last year called on the U.S. Department of Justice to investigate violence and abuse at the prison, praised the Bureau of Prisons' decision to close the Special Management Unit.
 He said he is "urging" the bureau to not reopen it in another prison.

-NPR and The Marshall Project first investigated the special management unit in 2016, when it was housed at another federal prison in Pennsylvania.
+NPR and The Marshall Project first investigated the Special Management Unit in 2016, when it was housed at a federal prison in Pennsylvania.
 Prison officials moved the unit to Thomson in 2018.
 NPR and The Marshall Project's exposé of conditions inside Thomson last year prompted a federal inquiry.

 Some people previously held at Thomson and their attorneys say closing the unit was not enough.
 Many are now calling for staff members who are accused of attacking prisoners to face criminal investigations or be fired.
 More than 35 staff members were named by incarcerated respondents in four or more separate violent incidents, according to the committee's report.